Sherman5A/usw-interactive-systems-coursework/report/report.md

 Life stage        Engaged with no children

 Description       Ceri Davies is a software developer.
-She lives with her fiance who she has recently bought
+She lives with her fiancé who she has recently bought
                   her first house with.
 She studied computer science in university and proceeded to get a job as a software engineer.
 Both Ceri and her finance love cats.
 They raised their first cat from kitten, and their second was rehomed from Preloved Pets.
 They both want what is